guyschaos/umundo/README.md

     </tr>
     <tr>
         <th>Description</th>
-	<td> Currently, zMundo is in the preAlpha phase,
+	<td> Currently, uMundo is in the preAlpha phase,
 	meaning that it is only conceptualized and active development has not yet started.
     </tr>